E-commerce

 Multi-stock

-Warehouses, stores, partners: reserving the right stock for the right order is a structuring feature for omnichannel.
+Warehouses, stores, partners: reserving the right stock for the right order is a foundational feature for omnichannel.

 Permissions

-Who can change prices or issue refunds?
-Admin roles limit operational risks.
+Who can modify prices or issue refunds?
+Admin roles limit operational risk.

 Audit log

-Tracking changes to prices or product sheets helps in the event of disputes or human error.
+Tracking changes to prices or product listings helps in case of disputes or human error.

 Imports and feeds

-CSV import or PIM connector: the import feature must handle line-by-line errors and usable reports.
+CSV import or PIM connector: the import feature must handle line-by-line errors and provide actionable reports.

 Scheduling